SafuGit/SafuGit/README.md

 - 💬 Ask me about **Linux**

 <h1>About Me</h1>
-<p>I am a 14-year-old self motivated individual who began coding during the pandemic in 2020.
+<p>I am a self motivated individual who has been coding for 3+ years.
 Initially it was just a hobby but later on it became a love for problem-solving.
 Throughout the years, I have worked on many projects.
 At the moment, I am looking for places where I can use the knowledge I have, learn more about the industry, and to create useful products.</p>

 ## 🌐 Socials: